DanielXMoore/Observable/main.coffee.md

             magicDependency(self)

           return value

-Add a listener for when this object changes.

-        self.observe = (listener) ->
-          listeners.push listener

 This `each` iterator is similar to [the Maybe monad](http://en.wikipedia.org/wiki/Monad_&#40;functional_programming&#41;#The_Maybe_monad) in that our observable may contain a single value or nothing at all.